 Health Systems Engineering (hseSC)

-There is increasing recognition that the current American healthcare system has major failings and limitations; with extraordinary escalation in costs, lack of healthcare access and coverage, and a high rate of complications, error and waste.
-Recently, many institutions have proposed the development of a new area of interest; a hybrid of healthcare delivery and systems engineering, called Health Systems Engineering.
-This scholarly concentration allows individuals with an interest in "healthcare systems operations" an opportunity to participate in education and applied research on industrial engineering and optimization principles that apply to healthcare.
+It is recognized that the current healthcare system in the United States has major failings and limitations, including: continuous escalation in costs, lack of proper access and coverage, and a high rate of complications, error and waste.
+This scholarly concentration allows individuals with an interest in "healthcare systems operations" an opportunity to participate in education and applied research on industrial engineering, and fundamental data analysis and optimization principles that apply to healthcare.